jonfoong/jonfoong.github.io/writings/_posts/2023-08-05-rscrapergcp.md

 If `RUN` runs an R script, why do we specify `CMD` for our scraper?
 Docker runs each line sequentially when the image is created but `CMD` tells it to run *only when the image is pulled*.
 This means that installation is done *only once* when you build the image and every time you pull, Docker knows to execute only `CMD` commands and ignore all else above.

 Once you have configured your Dockerfile, save it in your root folder **without** any extensions under the name "Dockerfile".
-Go to your terminal in Rstudio (you can also use any other terminal but then you will need to cd into the directory which is cumbersome) and run `docker build -t <Docker username>/<repo name>:<tag name> .`.
+Go to your terminal in Rstudio and run `docker build -t <Docker username>/<repo name>:<tag name> .`.
 The -t flag specifies that you wish to tag the image.
 Think of tagging as versioning; you can create different versions of the same image under different tags.
 The period `.` after the tag is easily missed but important since it tells Docker to use the Dockerfile in your current directory.
 Your image should appear in the Docker GUI once it is finished building.
 From there, you can fire up a container from the image which will execute the script every time it's run.
+Remember also to push the image to Dockerhub since we will need to pull the image later.

 # Pulling the image from Google